-Daniel Bell, in in the March, 1971 issue of New York Magazine, claimed in his article, The Original Egg Cream - Its Birth, Death, and Transfiguration: Or, The Creaming of Uncle Hymie, that not only did the egg cream originally contain eggs, it also contained cream and his Uncle Hymie invented it in his candy store on Second Avenue and Eighth Street, on the Lower East side.
+Daniel Bell, in the March 1971 issue of New York Magazine, claimed in his article, The Original Egg Cream - Its Birth, Death, and Transfiguration: Or, The Creaming of Uncle Hymie, that not only did the egg cream originally contain eggs, it also contained cream and his Uncle Hymie invented it in his candy store on Second Avenue and Eighth Street, on the Lower East side.
 The candy store was yet another New York institution and it usually included a soda fountain.

 In those days, during the 1920's, the main attraction at a candy store was the chocolate soda, nothing more than syrup and soda water.
 And, according to Bell, Second Avenue was THE place to be for New York Jews looking for entertainment or a nice restaurant dinner.
-Afterwards, they might stop off at the candy store for a chocolate soda.
+Afterward, they might stop off at the candy store for a chocolate soda.
 Uncle Hymie called the area the crème de la crème.

 Chocolate Egg Cream